bartlettroscoe/Trilinos/cmake/std/atdm/README.md

 script will return an error message listing the value choices for `KOKKOS_ARCH` for each supported compiler.

-Note that currently only a single `KOKKOS_ARCH` value is recognized in the `<build-name>` string and it must be proceeded a dash '-' such as with `intel-KNL` or `cuda-Kepler37`.
 This setup does not currently support specifying multiple `KOKKOS_ARCH` values (since there is no example yet where that would be needed or useful) but such functionality could be supported in the future if needed.

 <a name="compiler"/>